 When it comes to elections, Amy moves off the web desk and into a producer role: She has worked as a results producer for the last four provincial elections and the Quebec results specialist for CTV’s national election coverage for the 2015 and 2019 federal elections.

-Amy is a passionate advocate for the rights of people with disabilities and works with StopGap Montreal to build and supply free portable ramps to local businesses that are inaccessible to people who use wheelchairs.
+Amy is a passionate advocate for the rights of people with disabilities.
+She works with StopGap Montreal alongside her husband to build and supply free portable ramps to local businesses that are inaccessible to people who use wheelchairs.

 Journalism is in Amy’s blood – her father, Herb Luft, worked at CFCF/CTV Montreal for 39 years.